 - After they can successfully make the shots with one hand, you can add the cue of bringing the opposite leg up from the hand they are shooting with.

-- Example: Right-handed lay-ups would bring up the left leg, and left-handed lay-ups would bring up the right leg
+- Example: Right-handed lay-ups would bring up the right leg, and left-handed lay-ups would bring up the left leg.

 - Have them put both of these steps together to complete learning how to do a lay-up shot!

 Are you in need of a basketball hoop?